egoist/bili/docs/README.md

 ## Quick Start

-Bili is avaliable on npm, [install it](./installation.md) first if you haven't.
+Bili is available on npm, [install it](./installation.md) first if you haven't.

 Run `bili` in your project to bundle `src/index.js` in CommonJS format: